gmacario/gmacario.github.io/README.md

 ## How this site was made

-The blog is deployed [Next.js](https://nextjs.org/) framework as explained in the following post
+The blog is based on the [Next.js](https://nextjs.org/) framework as explained in
 <https://css-tricks.com/building-a-blog-with-next-js/>

+Blog posts are created under the `_posts` folder and get compiled to a static website using the commands detailed below.

 ### Install the dependencies